RonnieyL/Fast3rWindows/README.md

 | `Warning, cannot find cuda-compiled version of RoPE2D` | Using pure-PyTorch Rotary PE (≈3ms slower per image) | ❌ None |
 | `pl_bolts UnderReviewWarning ...` | Lightning-Bolts internal warning | ❌ None |
 | `encode_images time: ... something is wrong with the encoder` | Debug print (ignore unless time >1s per view) | ❌ None |

+## Intended Use

+The goal is that one can directly use the outputs of convert.py in a gaussian splatting pipeline such as Gsplat (from UC Berkeley) or the original Gaussian Splatting pipeline (from the Kerbl paper)

+![Teaser] (assets/fast3r_samplesplat.png)

 ## Future Implementations